Co-authored with Victoria Bowers, Ph.D. candidate, Saybrook University.

 Wong’s (2017a) latest thinking on the scientific research of mature happiness emphasizes the importance of the contextual principle of

 When suffering is inevitable and beyond our control, we can overcome and transform it into strength and joy through cultivating our spiritual and existential capability.
 This line of research focuses on four major strategies: (1) effective coping (Wong, 1993, 2017e); (2) existential courage and mental toughness or grit (Wong, 2014b, 2017f); (3) the vital role of meaning in wellbeing (Wong, 2012a, 2014c; Wong & Fry, 1998); and (4) working towards a compassionate and virtuous society through life education and good work (Wong, 2017g; Wong, Ivtzan, & Lomas, 2017; Wong & Page, 2003; Wong & Reilly, 2017).

 Meaning-focused coping with suffering is especially valuable.
 This category includes re-appraisal, reframing problems into larger meaningful situations, tragic optimism, and existentially-oriented ABCDE coping (acceptance, belief, commitment, discovery, and enjoyment/evaluation) (Wong, 2012b).

-- Are you troubled by inner conflicts?
-(Yes/No)
+- I am troubled by inner conflict.

 Conceptions of Mature Happiness According to Eastern Philosophy